Lyme Disease Clinical Trial

 2. Lyme disease diagnosed in the previous 13 months, fulfilling the case definition of

-confirmed or probable Lyme disease by the CDC
+confirmed or probable Lyme disease by the US Centers for Disease Control and

 3. Completion of 1 course of antibiotics at least 3 months and up to 12 months between